How To Teach Clients How To Relax

 - Give top stress relieving tips in your newsletter.

 One way to seriously boost your income and your clients is to Become a Relaxation Therapist.
-Certificated relaxation therapists, relaxation teachers are qualified in a wide range of meditation and relaxation techniques that clients will love.
+Our certificated relaxation therapists, relaxation teachers are qualified in a wide range of meditation and relaxation techniques that students love.

-You can expand your business out to the corporate, health and education sector.
-Teaching staff, service users, students how to relax and switch off in their daily lives.
-I spent a large part of my career as a therapist teaching relaxation therapy to the health, education and charity sector from small groups to larger groups of a few hundred.
+I spent a large part of my career as a stress management trainer and relaxation therapist teaching relaxation therapy to the education, health and charity sector.
+I taught all ages and sectors, from small groups of less than 10 people to larger groups of a few hundred.
 I taught classes from as young as pre-school to over 70.
-I got to do what I loved to do in a happy and healthy way.
+I loved the fact I got to do what I loved to do in a happy and healthy way.